pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/QueryCookbook.md

 > Note: There are 2 important things to note about this query:
 >
 >   * Since not every reminders list will have a reminder associated with it, we are using a
->   ``Select/leftJoin(_:on:)``.
+>     `leftJoin`.
 That will make sure to select all lists no matter what.
 >   * The left join introduces _optional_ reminders, but we are using a special overload of
 >     `jsonGroupArray` on optionals that automatically filters out `nil` reminders and unwraps them.

 This allows you to fetch all of the data in a single SQLite query and decode the data into a collection of `Row` values.
 There is an extra cost associated with decoding the JSON object,